I was recently invited to a fireside chat with the latest awesome cohort and faculty from UC Irvine’s Master of Design & Research program.

 As a generator of artifacts — where those artifacts are quickly shifting from design to code

-As an almost-meh proxy for users (with lots of caveats)
+As an almost-meh proxy for users (with lots of caveats, but also potential)

 AS A THOUGHT & SPARRING PARTNER 🥊

-I primarily use ChatGPT (but also Claude, sometimes Gemini and Llama, and a few other small models on occasion) as a thought starter, thought partner, and, ultimately, a sparring partner.
+I primarily use ChatGPT (but also Claude, sometimes Gemini and Llama, and a few other smaller models on occasion) as a thought starter, thought partner, and, ultimately, thought sparring partner.

 When I’m working with an existing product or feature, I aggregate user feedback and research.
 With a mobile app, for example, I’ll include App Store reviews highlighting the good, the bad, and the ugly.

 I also use AI for initial insights into competitors’ products and services.
-These are typically wide-ranging conversations early on, tackling everything from technical issues and “UX/UI” problems, to the perceived value of the service.
-Generally, it’s a broad funnel of considerations that lets me hone in on what matters.
+These are typically wide-ranging conversations early on; tackling everything from technical issues and “UX/UI” problems, to the perceived value of the service.
+Generally, it’s a broad funnel of considerations that then lets me hone in on what matters.

 Lastly, I like to debate and spar with it.
 It’s well known that most models can be pretty sycophantic, so I push back on their ideas — especially when they pertain to mine! — as I seek out contrary opinions and evidence.